 The Importance of “All Day” in Kitchen Operations

-When the Server comes in with a new order or deposits an order ticket, it’s up to the Chef or their Sous Chef to call out that order in the most efficient way.
-In loud and fast-paced kitchens, it’s important to avoid mistakes, which is why every member of kitchen staff should know the number of orders they’re preparing at that exact moment.
+When the Server comes in with a new order or deposits an order ticket, it’s up to the Chef or their Sous Chef to call out that order to their team in a way that is quick, effective and easy to understand.

 Other Essential Kitchen Terms

 “All day” is just one of the popular slangs that have emerged in restaurant kitchens.
 If you’re looking for a job as a Cook or Chef, becoming familiar with all kitchen terms is important.
-With that said, let’s look at other essential words and phrases you might hear in kitchen settings.

-When working in a kitchen, you might often hear other team members shouting “behind”.
+When working in a kitchen, you might often hear other team members shouting, “Behind!”
 This indicates that they’re passing behind you and it helps avoid collisions.
 Safety is critical in kitchen settings and this quick shout ensures no one gets injured.

 You can often hear kitchen workers use this shout when carrying a full tray of food or a rack of glassware.

-Other variations include “sharp behind” and “hot behind”, indicating that another worker carrying a knife, a hot pan or something else that can harm you is passing behind.
+Other variations include “Sharp behind” and “Hot behind,” indicating that another worker carrying a knife, a hot pan or something else that can harm you is passing behind.

 When a dish has been prepared incorrectly or there’s something else wrong with it, it’s a “dead plate”.
 This term tells Servers that they shouldn’t take it to customers.